 When hormone variations occur in men, it is usually because the testicles are producing less than adequate amounts of testosterone, which is known to be the primary male sex hormone.
 Testosterone begins to decline in men during the 30’s, and after this time men lose around 10% of their testosterone each decade.
 When a steep decline in hormone production occurs during middle age, it begins the phase known as andropause, which has also been referred to as a man’s mid-life crisis.
-Andropause can cause men to experience a series of unwanted symptoms, which can include erectile dysfunction, low libido, hair loss on the scalp, under the arms, or on the groin, mood swings, muscle atrophy, reduced workout performances, insomnia, a lack of motivation, and increased blood pressure.
+Andropause and low T can cause men to experience a series of unwanted symptoms, which can include:

 Important Male Hormones

 While men are going through andropause, several hormones can fall out of balance, which can include testosterone, DHEA, cortisol, and melatonin.
 These hormones all maintain important functions in the male body, and when they are not in harmony, men may notice several symptoms.

 - Testosterone is one of the most important male hormones, and it helps men to build muscle, maintain workout performances, and increase their stamina.
 It also helps men to have healthy sexual functions and libido.
 When testosterone is deficient, men can suffer from fatigue, low libido, muscle atrophy, erectile dysfunction, and a lack of motivation.